 3.1 Low magnification test analysis

-The hot acid leaching test is carried out on the cross-section test piece at the crack of the ingot.
-The results are shown in Table 1.
+The cross-sectional test piece at the crack of the ingot underwent a hot acid leaching test.
+The results are displayed in Table 1.

 Table 1 hot acid leaching test of cross-section test piece